AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

        end;
     end Open_File;

+In the example above, we're using the `Exception_Message` function from the `Ada.Exceptions` package.
+This function returns the message associated with the exception as a string.

 You don't need to introduce a block just to handle an exception: you can add it to the statements block of your current subprogram: